gear-tech/gear-js/utils/ez-transactions/README.md

 ```

 ## Use gasless and signless transaction together

+Combined Workflow:

+- The frontend generates a sub-account with limited permissions.
+- This sub-account then communicates with the backend to request a gas voucher.
+- The voucher is applied to the transaction, covering the gas fees.
+- The sub-account automatically signs the transaction, completing the process without requiring any manual input from the user.

 `EzTransactionsProvider` implements logic that allows the use of gasless and signless transactions together, e.g. disabling gasless when signless is active and requesting a voucher before a signless session is created.
 It uses both the signless and gasless contexts, so it needs to be wrapped by `GaslessTransactionsProvider` and `SignlessTransactionsProvider`.